Eli N. Weinstein

 We develop an observation distribution for biological sequences, which enables (for instance) regression from covariates to sequences.
 We apply this model to develop a generative forecast of viral antigen evolution.

-Evangelos Kiskinis*, Joel M Kralj*, Peng Zou*, Eli N Weinstein*, Hongkang Zhang, Konstantinos Tsioras, Ole Wiskow, J Alberto Ortega, Kevin Eggan, Adam E Cohen.
+Evangelos Kiskinis*, Joel M Kralj*, Peng Zou*, Eli N. Weinstein*, Hongkang Zhang, Konstantinos Tsioras, Ole Wiskow, J Alberto Ortega, Kevin Eggan, Adam E Cohen.
 All-optical electrophysiology for high-throughput functional characterization of a human iPSC-derived motor neuron model of ALS.
 Stem Cell Reports.
 2018. paper

 The team developed a high-throughput screening platform for measuring the electrophysiological properties of human neurons.
 I built a computational pipeline for analyzing the data.
 I also helped translate these tools, together with additional machine learning techniques, into the therapeutic discovery platform at Q-State Biosciences (now Quiver Biosciences).

-Shan Lou, Yoav Adam, Eli N Weinstein, Erika Williams, Katherine Williams, Vicente Parot, Nikita Kavokine, Stephen Liberles, Linda Madisen, Hongkui Zeng, Adam E Cohen.
+Shan Lou, Yoav Adam, Eli N. Weinstein, Erika Williams, Katherine Williams, Vicente Parot, Nikita Kavokine, Stephen Liberles, Linda Madisen, Hongkui Zeng, Adam E Cohen.
 Genetically targeted all-optical electrophysiology with a transgenic Cre-dependent optopatch mouse.
 Journal of Neuroscience.
 2016. paper

 The team developed a transgenic mouse for optical electrophysiology studies in genetically-defined subsets of cells.
 I built a computational pipeline for analyzing the data.